-Internal Linking Strategy: A Pillar-First Framework That Helps Readers and Crawlers
+Internal Linking Strategy: A Pillar-First Framework for Rankings and Conversions

-Most internal linking advice starts with a checklist.
-Add links here.
-Use descriptive anchors there.
-Keep the important pages close to the top.
+Most internal linking advice starts with a checklist, add links here, use descriptive anchors there, keep important pages close to the top.

-Those rules are useful, but they miss the real job of internal linking: helping readers move through the site in a way that feels natural while giving search engines a clear map of what matters most.
+Those rules help, but they miss the real job of internal linking: helping readers move through the site naturally while giving search engines a clean map of what matters most.
+When the structure is weak, even good content can get buried, and crawl budget gets wasted on pages that do not deserve it.
+For the bigger picture, see Crawl Budget Optimization Through Smarter Website Hierarchy.

 Why pillar-first linking works

 A pillar page is the central resource for a topic.
 Supporting pages answer the narrower questions around it.
-When those pages link to each other in a deliberate way, the whole cluster becomes easier to crawl, easier to understand, and easier to use.
+When those pages link to each other intentionally, the cluster becomes easier to crawl, easier to understand, and easier to use.

 How to build the cluster